Capital punishment in California: Death row and execution chamber

-Typical procedure
+Former procedure

-Men condemned to death in California must (with some exceptions) be held at San Quentin State Prison, while condemned women are held at Central California Women's Facility (CCWF) in Chowchilla.
-San Quentin also houses the state execution chamber.
-Women executed in California would be transported to San Quentin before being put to death.
+Men condemned to death in California were (with some exceptions) typically held at San Quentin State Prison, with condemned women being held at Central California Women's Facility (CCWF) in Chowchilla.
+San Quentin also houses the state execution chamber, although it is now permanently closed.
+Women executed in California would have been transported to San Quentin before being put to death.

 Current statistics

-As of May 2025, official California Department of Corrections and Rehabilitation (CDCR) records show 697 inmates sentenced to death in California, the lowest it has been since 2011, primarily due to suicide, death from other causes, fewer juries willing to sentence people to death, and resentencing's by newly elected progressive district attorneys, among other things.
-23 of those on death row are women, held at the female death row in the Central California Women's Facility (CCWF) in Chowchilla.
+As of May 2025, official California Department of Corrections and Rehabilitation (CDCR) records show 587 inmates sentenced to death in California, the lowest it has been since 2011, primarily due to suicide, death from other causes, fewer juries willing to sentence anyone to death, and resentencing by newly elected progressive district attorneys, among other things.
+19 of those so sentenced are women, held at Central California Women's Facility (CCWF) in Chowchilla.

 Dismantling of death rows

 On January 31, 2022, Governor Gavin Newsom announced that the current death row at San Quentin State Prison will be dismantled within two years and that the inmates housed at said facility will be transferred to other maximum security state prisons.
-In that time, the death row at San Quentin will be repurposed "into something innovative and anchored in rehabilitation,” according to corrections’ spokeswoman Vicky Waters.
+In that time, the death row at San Quentin will be repurposed "into something innovative and anchored in rehabilitation," according to corrections' spokeswoman Vicky Waters.

 Inmates transferred will be required to work paid prison jobs, albeit that 70% of their wages will be withheld and designated as restitution to the families of the relevant victims.
-A pilot program that began in early 2020 has already removed 116 condemned men to other facilities.
-The women incarcerated at Chowchilla State Prison will also have the opportunity to move to less restrictive housing and work programs, with 8 of the 21 inmates there having done so already.
+A pilot program removed 116 condemned men to other facilities between 2020 and 2022.
+The women incarcerated at Chowchilla State Prison also had the opportunity to move to less restrictive housing and work programs.

+By February 5, 2025, all but 9 of the male inmates had been moved out of San Quentin, with the last group expected to transfer after completing medical and psychiatric programs.
+All women on death row at Chowchilla had been moved to general population.

 Racial makeup of death row

-As of May 2025, Black people constitute a plurality of inmates sentenced to death, with 35.58% of inmates sentenced to death being Black.
-The second largest group of people sentenced to death are White (31.85%), while Hispanics/Mexicans are the third largest group of people sentenced to death (25.04%).
+As of May 2025, Black people constitute a plurality of inmates sentenced to death, with 32.71% of inmates sentenced to death being Black.
+The second largest group of people sentenced to death are White (30.83%), while Hispanics/Mexicans are the third largest group of people sentenced to death (27.77%).